How Are Stock Options Taxed?

 There are three common types of stock options, and they are taxed differently.

 Employee Stock Purchase Plans (ESPP)

 Stock in an ESPP is usually purchased at a 15% discount from what it's selling for on the open market.
-Your purchases are deducted from your paychecks.
+Your purchases are deducted from your paycheck with after-tax dollars.
 If you hold the stock for two years after the option is granted and one year after you buy the stock and you remain employed by the company for at least three months after you exercise the option, the gain (or loss) will qualify for capital gain treatment.
 If the sale does not qualify for capital gain treatment, it is ordinary income and will be included in your W2 income.
 When you sell the non-qualify stock, the ordinary income already recognized is included in your basis.
 If you purchased the stock at a discount greater than 15%, the tax treatment is different.

 Incentive Stock Options (ISO)

 The company "grants" an option to an employee to purchase the company's stock at a certain price on or after a certain date (the "vesting" date.)
 Usually, the employee will exercise his right to acquire the stock on the vesting day and then sell it the same day (a "same-day sale".)
 The profit is treated as additional salary, taxes are withheld, and the net amount is paid to the employee.